 ExpressVPN is also exempt from the Five, Nine, and Fourteen Eyes surveillance agreements and lies outside U.K. jurisdiction – so if you’re reading this from the Kingdom, don’t sweat it.
 Nothing’s recorded, but even if it was, ExpressVPN isn’t beholden to their requests.

-NordVPN is a true industry titan, with a network spanning 5,200+ servers in 62 countries and counting.
+NordVPN is a true industry titan, with a network spanning over 5,500 servers in 58 countries and counting.
 NordVPN has a lot of appeal to power users, with advanced settings capable of blasting past the toughest geo-blocks and other firewalls.
 Just one aspect of this is their specialty servers.
 Their use-cases range from servers dedicated to Onion over VPN for ultimate anonymity, to simply Obfuscated servers that hide the fact that you’re using a VPN.
 But most interestingly, one type of specialty server NordVPN offers is specifically dedicated to P2P networks for torrenting and other downloading – so you’re about guaranteed strong, efficient security there.

 NordVPN has one of the most complete zero-logging policies in the industry.
 Couple that with their 256-bit encryption, custom DNS settings, DNS leak test, and more – and you’ve got the makings of a complete online-privacy package.